Ethnic groups in Baltimore: French Canadians

 At 10,494, French Canadian Americans make up 0.3% of the Baltimore metropolitan area's population.

 Many French-Canadians in Baltimore are descendants of Acadian refugees from Canada's Maritime Provinces that settled in the city during the mid-1700s.

 Germans

 The first Germans began to immigrate to Baltimore in the 17th century.
 During the 1800s, the Port of Baltimore was the second-leading port of entry for immigrants, after Ellis Island in New York City.
 Many Germans immigrated to Baltimore during this time.
-In 2000, the German population made up 18.7% of Baltimore's population, with 478,646 people of German descent living in Baltimore.
-This makes the Germans the largest European population in the city.
+In 2000, 18.7%, or 478,646, of the Baltimore metropolitan area's population were of German descent, making it the largest European ancestral group.

 Greeks

 The first Greeks in Baltimore were nine young boys who arrived as refugees of the Chios Massacre, the slaughter of tens of thousands of Greeks on the island of Chios at the hands of the Ottomans during the Greek War of Independence.
 However, Greek immigration to Baltimore did not begin in significant numbers until the 1890s.
 Early Greek settlers established the Greek Orthodox Church "Evangelismos" in 1906 and the Greek Orthodox Cathedral of the Annunciation in 1909.
 By the 1920s, a vibrant yet small Greek community had been firmly established.
 The peak of the Greek migration to Baltimore was between the 1930s and the 1950s.

 The Greek population saw another smaller surge in numbers after the passage of the Immigration and Nationality Act of 1965, which allowed for the immigration of thousands of Greeks.
 This wave of Greek immigrants to Baltimore ended by the early 1980s.
 During the 1980s the Greek residents of the neighborhood that was then known simply as the Hill successfully petitioned the city government to rename the neighborhood as Greektown.
 By that time the Greek community was 25,000 strong.